 Everybody Sleeps Great in the Womb

 Babies sleep just fine in there.
 The problems start when they come out.
 So lets start looking at what is going on in your belly.

-Like Black Eyed Peas concert loud.
-Your bedroom, even with that stuffed sheep that makes whale noises at your baby, is library quiet compared to the rock concert they’ve been listening to for their whole lives.
+Like Lizzo concert loud.
+Your bedroom, even with that stuffed sheep that makes whale noises at your baby, is library quiet compared to the rock concert they’ve been listening to their whole lives.

-Think back to your third trimester (if you’re the Mom, otherwise just play along).
+Think back to your third trimester.
 You were so full you went to the bathroom 5X an hour.
 You got heartburn if you ate a raisin.
 They were stuffed in there tighter than a Thanksgiving turkey.

-Did the baby kick around that much during the day when you were out and about?
-No. But as soon as you went to bed it was like your peanut was throwing a rush-week frat party in there.
+Did the baby kick around that much when you were out and about?
+No. But as soon as you went to bed it was like your peanut was throwing a frat party in there.